Sierra County, California: Geography

 Sierra County, California covers 962 square miles according to the U.S. Census Bureau.
 The county comprises 953 square miles of land and 9 square miles of water.
 The county is located in the Sierra Nevada.
 The county has a diverse range of landscapes, from mountains to forests, with numerous lakes and streams.
-The area has opportunities for hiking, fishing, and hunting.
+The area offers hiking, fishing, and hunting.